SAP-samples/teched2024-DA180/exercises/ex08/README.md

     ![](images/00_00_0226.png)

-18. You can adjust the sizing of the chart by clicking and dragging the brackets outward or inward and also move the y-Axis so that the full product name is displayed.
+18. You can adjust the size of the chart by clicking and dragging the brackets outward or inward.
+Additionally, you can move the y-axis to ensure the full product name is displayed.

     ![](images/00_00_0223.png)

 19. Your chart should look like this.
-Note that only the description of the product is displayed based on the configuration in ***Display Options*** for ***Product ID***.
+Note that only the description of the product is displayed, based on the configuration in ***Display Options*** for ***Product ID***.

     ![](images/00_00_0225.png)

-20. We want to visualize the change of revenue along time in an additional chart.
-Drag a new chart into the new canvas.
+20. We want to visualize the change in revenue over time using an additional chart.
+Drag a new chart onto the canvas to get started.

     ![](images/00_00_0228.png)